Uzair-Fasih/Uzair-Fasih/README.md

 I'm currently pursuing a master's degree in University of Florida.
 For any enquiries or collaborations, please reach out to me at <br/> ✨uzair.fasih@outlook.com✨ and let's talk.

+My leetcode: https://leetcode.com/uzairfassi.
+It's a race to the top 🚀